kumahq/kuma-website/docs/docs/dev/documentation/dps-and-data-model.md

 When we start a new data plane proxy in Kuma, it needs to communicate a few things to the control-plane:

-- What types they are: "standard", "zone-ingress" or "gateway".
+- What types they are: "standard", "zone-ingress", "zoneegress" or "gateway".
 - How they can be reached by other data plane proxies (This is an address/port combination).
 - What services they expose (This will be called inbounds).
 - How the application will use the sidecar to reach other services (either with transparent proxy or by explicitly listing services it will connect to).